-\xhdr{Regret.} Agents' collective behavior on a given problem instance can be evaluated as a bandit algorithm.
-So, we'll use standard notions of regret from bandit literature, suitably instantiated to \EpiBSL.
-Let $V\rbr{\pi\mid\muvec} =\Ex{U(\pi) \mid \muvec}$ be the expected utility of per-episode policy $\pi$ given a specific realization of the mean rewards.
-Let $U^*\rbr{\muvec} = \sup_{\pi} V\rbr{\pi\mid \muvec}$ be the maximum of that over all policies $\pi$.
-Then \emph{pseudoregret} after $T$ episodes is defined as
+Agents' collective behavior on a given problem instance comprises a bandit algorithm, and therefore can be evaluated as such.
+We use standard notions of regret from bandit literature, suitably instantiated to \EpiBSL.
+Let $V\rbr{\pi\mid\muvec} =\Ex{U(\pi) \mid \muvec}$ be the expected utility of per-episode policy $\pi$ given $\muvec$, a specific realization of the mean rewards.
+Let $U^*\rbr{\muvec} = \sup_{\pi} V\rbr{\pi\mid \muvec}$ the supremum of that over all policies $\pi$; this is our comparator.
+The \emph{pseudoregret} after $T$ episodes is defined as